2 Univariate Hawkes

 <- unique(sort(as.numeric(difftime(retweets_niwa ,min(retweets_niwa),units = "mins")))) times

-The histogram below shows the observed counts (4772) of unique retweet times from the original tweet (\(t=0\)) to the time (just over two days later) that the owner of the USB came forward, t = 3143 mins.
+The histogram below shows the observed counts (4772) of unique retweet times from the original tweet (

 To fit the model chose some starting values for the parameters and supply these along with the numeric times to the function fit_hawkes()